golangdaddy/vibe/petrol/README.md

 ## Tips for Toy Petrol Pump Projects

-- **Display size matters!** Use a larger monitor (even an old TV) for more impressive effect
+- **Recommended touchscreen:** 7" 1024x600 HDMI touchscreen (perfect size and resolution!)
 - Mount the Raspberry Pi inside your toy pump casing
 - Use a large arcade-style button (easier for kids to press)
 - Add sound effects with a speaker or buzzer
 - Add LED strips around the display for extra effect
 - 3D print a custom enclosure
-- Use the official Raspberry Pi touchscreen for compact all-in-one
+- The PAY button is sized perfectly for small fingers on a touchscreen
 - Add a physical "nozzle" prop connected to another GPIO pin
 - Consider adding a "receipt printer" using thermal printer
+- Mount the touchscreen behind clear acrylic for protection

 ## Technical Details

 ### Display Specifications (Graphical Mode)
+- **Optimized for:** 1024x600 touchscreen displays
-- **Font sizes:** 140pt for main numbers, 56pt for title, 42pt for headers
+- **Font sizes:** 100pt for main numbers, 48pt for title, 32pt for headers
+- **Pay button:** 350x70 pixels with 38pt text - perfect for touchscreen tapping
 - **Color scheme:** Dark background (#141414) with bright green (#00FF64) digits
 - **Layout:** Fullscreen centered with vertical organization
-- **Update rate:** 10 times per second (100ms refresh)
+- **Update rate:** 10 times per second (10ms refresh)
-- **Resolution:** Adapts to any screen size/resolution automatically
+- **Resolution:** Works on any resolution, optimized for 1024x600

 ### Display Specifications (Terminal Mode)
 - **Colors:** 24-bit RGB ANSI escape sequences